MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 ## Provision using Teams Toolkit in Visual Studio

-The following steps help you to provision cloud resources using Visual Studio:
+The following steps help you to provision cloud resources using Visual Studio.

 ### Sign in to your Microsoft 365 account
+To sign in to your Microsoft account follow these steps:

 1. Open **Visual Studio**.
-1. Open the **Microsoft Teams App project**.
+1. Select a **Microsoft Teams App project**.
 1. Select **Project** > **Teams Toolkit** > **Prepare Teams App Dependencies**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams-toolkit-v5/teams-toolkit-vs-prepare-app-dependencies.png" alt-text="Prepare teams app dependencies":::

-1. Select **Sign in...** to sign in to Microsoft 365 account.
+1. Select **Sign in** to sign in to Microsoft 365 account.

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams-toolkit-v5/teams-toolkit-vs-prepare.png" alt-text="Sign in to Microsoft":::